 On the topic of shutter speed, why not try playing with the pages to see what shots you can capture?
-These types of shots work really well with plenty of light and shade to add those key lines in your images.
+These types of shots work really well with plenty of light and shade to add those key lines to your images.

 Consider yourself a regular Mary Berry or Gordon Ramsey.
 Who says your favourite book can’t be a cookbook?
 Get cooking and creative at the same time, two birds and all that.

-As mentioned before, creatively stacking your books, using a mix of colours, and a combination of creative lighting can be really powerful and striking.
+As mentioned before, creatively stacking your books, using a mix of colours, and a combination of creative lighting can be powerful and striking.

 Reading books with your children, an everyday must.
 Why not capture that magical atmosphere and get your children involved?